Coronavirus cases on college campuses worries state’s top doctor

 “Unless there’s a specific reason, whether it’s a school, or business or university, we tend to not release that and the local health departments tend to not want to release that,” said Norman.
 “But if you have to release information in order for people to feel safe and self-identify, then I think it would be important to do that.”

-According to the KDHE website, from the 5 clusters at Kansas colleges/universities, there are currently 57 confirmed positive coronavirus cases.
+According to the KDHE website, from the five clusters at Kansas colleges/universities, there are currently 57 confirmed positive coronavirus cases.

 For more information on COVID-19 cases in Kansas, click here.